An early and successful return to work is enhanced when your employer provides you with work within your work capacity.

-- Allows you to return to work safely and earlier than would be possible if you had to wait to be fully recovered and able to perform full pre-injury hours and duties.
+- Allows you to return to work safely and earlier than would be possible if you had to wait to be fully recovered.

 - Helps you maintain your work habits, such as getting up to attend work, interacting with co-workers, and keeping pace with changes and developments in the workplace.

-A graduated return to work plan should include:
+A program can support your return to work